 To ensure high standards of teaching and learning in design and technology, we implement a curriculum that is progressive throughout the whole school.
 Design and technology is taught as part of a termly topic, focusing on knowledge and skills stated in the National Curriculum.
 At St Peter’s we ensure that design and technology is given the same importance as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.

-Our Design and Technology Curriculum is high quality, well thought out and is planned to demonstrate progression year on year, giving pupils the skills and knowledge and vocabulary that they need to move forward in their learning, alongside opportunities to apply their knowledge to different situations.
-If children are keeping up with the curriculum, they are deemed to be making good or better progress.
-In addition, we measure the impact of our curriculum through the following methods:
+Our Design and Technology Curriculum is planned to demonstrate progression year on year, giving pupils the skills, knowledge and vocabulary that they need to move forward in their learning, alongside opportunities to apply their knowledge to different situations.
+We measure the impact of our curriculum through the following methods: